madeindjs/portfolio/_i18n/en/_posts/2019-06-20-express-typescript.markdown

 ## Setup Node controller

-Now we setup database, let's create simple CRUD methods in controller.
+Now we set up the database, let's create simple CRUD methods in the controller.
 This means:

-- `index` to show list of nodes
+- `index` to show a list of nodes
 - `show` to show a node
 - `create` to add a new node
 - `update` to edit a node